“THE TAX SIDE OF ENTITY STRUCTURING”

 · Asset Protection – How does this entity protect me from Bottom-up and Top-down creditors?

-There are different entities that are appropriate for different types of real estate investing.
-Before we look at the difference, here’s an explanation of why it is necessary for every business to incorporate.
+Different entities are appropriate for different types of real estate investing.
+Before we look at the difference, here’s an explanation of why every business must incorporate.

 Advantages of Incorporation